Jiji Maa: Years later

-A child named Chiku is brought to Rawat House and is revealed to be Suyash's illegitimate child with Shreya.
-Shreya fakes her death and asks Falguni to promise her she will raise Chiku as her own and not have any children of her own.
-Uttara takes Falguni to Mumbai for her hysterectomy where Falguni sees Shreya is alive and well and discovers Shreya to be working with Uttara.
-She devises an elaborate plan to expose Uttara's evil intentions before the family.
-Eventually, she succeeds by faking Vidhaan's death which causes a distraught Uttara to confess her crimes.
-She is sent to prison but soon escapes.
-However, when Vidhaan rejects her, she becomes upset and is shown to have fallen off a cliff.
+A child named Chiku is brought to Rawat House, where it is revealed that he is Suyash's illegitimate son with Shreya.
+Having faked her own death, Shreya asks Falguni to promise that she will raise Chiku as her own and not have any children of her own.
+However, Uttara takes Falguni to Mumbai for a hysterectomy, where she discovers that Shreya is alive and well, and that she is working with Uttara.
+Falguni devises an elaborate plan to expose Uttara's evil intentions to the family.
+Eventually, she succeeds by faking Vidhaan's death, causing a distraught Uttara to confess her crimes.
+She is sent to prison, but soon escapes.
+However, when Vidhaan rejects her, she becomes distraught and is shown falling off a cliff.

-Falguni's long lost twin sister, Piyali, enters their lives wanting to ruin Falguni.
-Piyali takes over the Rawats' textile mill and invites Uttara to join the company.
-She is able to turn Niyati against Falguni.
-When Suyash is diagnosed with lung cancer, he decides to distance himself from Falguni.
-Piyali starts getting close to him by helping him with his treatment and upsetting Falguni.
-Suyash serves Falguni with divorce papers despite being in love with her.
-Falguni discovers that Uttara and Piyali fabricated Suyash's cancer diagnosis but is unable to inform him in time and Suyash ends up marrying Piyali.
-Falguni marries Piyali's lover Karma to make her jealous and Pyaali finally caves in and is ready to leave Suyash.
-Uttara tries to manipulate Karma into staying with Falguni but Falguni helps him see the truth.
-Piyali leaves the Rawats' house with Karma and Falguni and Suyash reunite after many hurdles.
+Falguni's long-lost twin sister, Piyali, enters their lives with the intention of ruining Falguni.
+She takes over the Rawats' textile mill and invites Uttara to join the company.
+She manages to turn Niyati against Falguni.
+When Suyash is diagnosed with lung cancer, he distances himself from Falguni.
+Piyali gets close to him by helping with his treatment, which upsets Falguni.
+Despite being in love with Falguni, Suyash serves her with divorce papers.
+Falguni discovers that Uttara and Piyali fabricated Suyash's cancer diagnosis, but she is unable to inform him in time, and he ends up marrying Piyali.
+In an attempt to make Piyali jealous, Falguni marries her lover Karma, and Piyali finally gives in and agrees to leave Suyash.
+Uttara tries to manipulate Karma into staying with Falguni, but Falguni helps him to see the truth.
+Piyali leaves the Rawats' house with Karma, and Falguni and Suyash finally reunite after overcoming many obstacles.

-Suyash and Vidhaan's aunt Haryali visits the family and tells them that according to her dream, the Rawat family should have a child in ten months or the family will be destroyed.
-It is revealed that Niyati's uterus was damaged in an accident and she is unlikely to become pregnant.
-Haryali emotionally manipulates her into leaving Vidhaan for his own betterment.
-Uttara tries to delay Falguni and Suyash's wedding but Falguni becomes pregnant and gives birth to a boy named Govind.
+Suyash and Vidhaan's aunt, Haryali, visits the family and tells them that, according to a dream she had, the Rawat family must have a child within ten months, otherwise the family will be destroyed.
+However, it is revealed that Niyati's uterus was damaged in an accident, making it unlikely that she will become pregnant.
+Haryali emotionally manipulates Niyati into leaving Vidhaan for his own good.
+Meanwhile, Uttara tries to delay the wedding of Falguni and Suyash, but Falguni becomes pregnant and gives birth to a boy named Govind.
 However, Govind supposedly dies in an accident.
-Suyash blames Falguni and accuses of her only caring about being a Jiji Maa to her sister.
-He throws her out of the house and Niyati follows her sister and leaves Vidhaan.
+Suyash blames Falguni, accusing her of only caring about becoming a Jiji Maa to her sister.
+He throws her out of the house, and Niyati follows her sister and leaves Vidhaan.